 Watch for warning signs.
 If your child looks like they're becoming frustrated, overstimulated and about to lose self-control, intervene.

 Distract your child, if possible, by taking them away from the situation.
 This may calm them down.

 Keep social situations short and sweet.
-Invite friends to play, but keep playtimes short so your child doesn't lose self-control.
-Don't aim to do this when your child is feeling tired or hungry, such as after a day at school.
+Invite friends to play, but keep playtimes short so your child does not lose self-control.
+Do not aim to do this when your child is feeling tired or hungry, such as after a day at school.

 Make sure your child gets lots of physical activity during the day.
 Walking, skipping and playing sport can help your child wear themselves out and improve their quality of sleep.